SerhiiK/blog/content/posts/distroless.md

 Containers - technology that changed the way how develop, deploy, and manage applications.
-Traditional container images often include a complete OS with a lot of useless tools and libraries exposes vulnerabilities and increasing size of image.
+Traditional container images often include a complete OS with a lot of useless tools and libraries exposes vulnerabilities and increasing the size of an image.
-"Distroless" images is an approach how to build images and solve this this disadvantages
+"Distroless" images are an approach to building images and solving these disadvantages.

 ### Distroless
-"Distroless" images contain only your application and runtime dependencies, thats all.
+"Distroless" images contain only your application and runtime dependencies, that's all.
-1.Images cut down unnecessary parts, They reduces the attack surface and make it harder to find weak spots in your application, making you container more secure.
+1.Images cut down unnecessary parts, They reduce the attack surface and make it harder to find weak spots in your application, making you container more secure.
 You don't have any libs or tools like cURL that may has some vulnerabilities.
-2. Because of image doesn't have nonimportant libs, tool they are smaller, which means they taky up less space, save storage in registries and can start up faster.
+2. Because of image doesn't have nonimportant libs, tool they are smaller, which means they taky up less space, save storage in registries, and can start up faster.

-### Practise
+### Practice
 Let's take a look on example:

-As app write webserver on Go:
+As app writes webserver on Go:

 {{< details "Code" >}}
   ```go